NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 being divided by the corresponding pixel standard deviation.
 To prevent these from dominating the problem, each such error has a robust cost function applied to it, just as done for the regular reprojection errors without GCP.
-See the `Google CERES
+See the `Google Ceres
 <http://ceres-solver.org/nnls_modeling.html>`_ documentation on robust
 cost functions.
 See also ``--cost-function`` and ``--robust-threshold`` option descriptions (:numref:`ba_options`).